Choose another writer in this calendar:

 In Saint Maybe (1991) Tyler dealt with the theme of guilt inside an unhappy middle-class family.
 After the death of his older brother Danny and his grief-stricken widow, Ian is tortured by self-accusations.
 He takes care for the orphaned children with his parents and becomes in the eyes of the youngest "King Careful.
 Mr. Look-Both-Ways.
 Saint Maybe."
 Ladder of the Year (1996) is a story about a woman who leaves her marriage and family to discover who she is.
 A Patchwork Planet (1998) is about Barnaby Gaitlin, a former delinquent, incurable optimist, and divorced.
 His daughter Opal, with her suspicious, piercing questions, sounds like her mother.
 Barnaby helps old people through an organization called Rent-a-Back, but it is a mystery for him what makes some people more virtuous than others.
 "One of the high points of this narrative is a potluck Thanksgiving dinner at which no one has provided a turkey.
 There are two pumpkin chiffon pies, a marshmallow-yam casserole, and a cake made in Sophia’s Crock-Pot, and the difficulty is this: 'If a meal is mainly dessert, it’s hard to know when it’s over.'"(Hilary Mantel in The New York Review of Books, November 5, 1998) In Back When We Were Grownups (2001) a mother of a large family, Rebecca Davitch, discovers that "she had turned into the wrong person."
 Rebecca is a grandmother, "wide and soft and dimpled, with two short wings of dry, fair hair flaring almost horizontally from a center part."
 She doesn't believe that it is too late to make changes and tries to find her true self from her past.

 Most of Tyler's novels have been set in Baltimore, Maryland, where she lives.
 Baltimore's Roland Park is also one of the places where her characters live, including Macon Leary of The Accidental Tourist, Delia Grinstead from Ladder of Years, and the Peck Family in Searching for Caleb.
 Muriel Pritchett from the Accidental Tourist, the Tull family in Dinner at the Homesick Restaurant and Rebecca Davitch in Back When We Were Grownuops reside in Chares Village.
 The opening scene of Ladder of Years takes place in Roland Park, an epitome of "upper-middle-class Waspdom in all its glory" (Gerson Nason in The Independent, 19 January 2003).
 Digging to America (2006) was a story of two families, the Iranian-born Yazdans and the Donaldsons, who are connected by adopted Korean girls.
 Tyler's 18th novel, Noah's Compass (2010), tells of a 60-year-old man who finds again his joy of living after losing his job and being attacked in his apartment.
 In 2011 Tyler became a nominee for the the prestigious Man Booker prize.
-The Beginner's Goodbye (2012) opened with the sentence: "The strangest thing about my wife's return from the dead was how other people reacted."
+The Beginner's Goodbye (2012) captures the attention of the reader with the sentence: "The strangest thing about my wife's return from the dead was how other people reacted."
+The narrator, Aaron Woolcott, has lost his wife Dorothy in an accident, and tries to pull himself together and resume his life after the loss.

 For further reading: The Temporal Horizon by K. Linton (1989); Art and the Accidental in Anne Tyler's Major Novels by J. Voelker (1989); The Fiction of Anne Tyler, ed.
 C.R.
 Stephens (1990); Understanding Anne Tyler by A.H.
 Petry (1990); Critical Essays on Anne Tyler, ed.
 A.H.
 Petry (1992); Anne Tyler by E. Evans (1993); Anne Tyler as Novelist, ed.
 D. Salwak (1994); Anne Tyler: A Bio-Bibliography by Robert W. Croft (1995); Anne Tyler by Paul Bail (1998); An Anne Tyler Companion by Robert W. Croft (1998); Anne Tyler: A Critical Companion by Paul Bail (1998); Loss and Decline in the Novels of Anne Tyler: The "Slipping-Down" Life by Susan S. Adams (2006)